Counterfactual quantum measurements: Abstract

 \section{Abstract}

 Counterfactual reasoning plays a crucial role in exploring hypothetical scenarios, by comparing some consequent under conditions identical except as results from a differing antecedent.
 David Lewis' well-known analysis evaluates counterfactuals using a hierarchy of desiderata.
 These were, however, built upon a deterministic classical framework, and whether it could be generalized to indeterministic quantum theory has been an open question.
-In this Letter, we propose a formalism for quantum counterfactuals in which antecedents are measurement settings.
-Unlike other approaches, it non-trivially answers questions like: "Given that my photon-detector, observing an atom's fluorescence, clicked at a certain time, what would I have seen using a field-quadrature detector instead?"
+In this paper, we propose a formalism for quantum counterfactuals in which antecedents are measurement settings.
+Unlike other approaches, it non-trivially answers questions like: "Given that a photon-detector, observing an atom's fluorescence, clicked at a certain time, what would a field-quadrature detector have measured, if it had been used instead?"